 These words hide the exciting story of their origin, stretching back to the days of Ancient Greece and Rome, and include layers of religion, astrology, mathematics, and astronomy

 There are many ways to learn a foreign language.
-This article features tips that come from the experiences of some us who speak several languages.
+This article features several real-life tips from some us who speak several languages.